 In his previous research roles, Dr Whittaker has used satellite images of the Sun from the Solar Data Observatory to track coronal loop oscillations during solar storms.
 His PhD research looked at the interaction of the solar wind with the upper atmosphere of Venus, using in-situ data from Venus Express to determine atmospheric boundary locations.
 He has been part of an EU project called PLASMON which investigated the effect of particles accelerated by the Earth’s radiation belts into the polar atmosphere.

-His current research focus is looking at a novel method of imaging the boundary between the Earth’s atmosphere and the solar wind using X-rays generated from charge exchange.
+One of his current research topics is looking at a novel method of imaging the boundary between the Earth’s atmosphere and the solar wind using X-rays generated from charge exchange.
 In his most recent research role he proved this method works by comparing MHD modelling to observations made by the astronomical telescope XMM-Newton.
 He is also a member of the SMILE team, a joint European and Chinese mission to observe this X-ray emission at the magnetopause boundary.
 His research has been used to simulate what the satellite should see based on a range of orbits and look directions.

 Other research performed by Dr Whittaker includes tracking tropical cyclones and predicting their top wind speed based on the lightning distribution inside them as a predictive tool to limit the destruction of natural disasters.
 He has also worked for the Institute of Cancer Research writing software to automatically analyse MRI scans of breast tissue, identifying the fat and water content as well as highlighting possible tumours.